- Understanding Tire Grip and Traction

-The Role of Tires in Brake Performance and Safety
+- The Role of Tire Materials in Braking and Safety

 When it comes to vehicle safety, most drivers tend to focus on the braking system itself.
 While it's true that the brakes play a crucial role in stopping a vehicle, it's important not to overlook the significant contribution of tires to brake performance and safety.
 Tires are the only point of contact between a vehicle and the road surface, making them an integral part of the braking process.
 In this article, we will explore the various factors that influence the interaction between tires and brakes, and how they impact overall safety on the road.